-Inventories - The value of consumable inventories at June 30, 2022, is not material to the financial statements.
+Inventories - The value of consumable inventories at June 30, 2023, is not material to the financial statements.
 Purchases for inventory items are considered expenditures at the time the items were encumbered.

-Fixed Assets and property, Plant, and Equipment - The General Fixed Asset Account Group is not presented.
+Fixed Assets and Property, Plant, and Equipment - The General Fixed Asset Account Group is not presented.
 The amount that should be recorded in the General Fixed Asset Account Group is not known.

-Compensated Absences - Vested or accumulated vacation leave that is expected to be liquidated with expendable available financial resources has not been reported as an expenditure or a fund liability of the governmental fund that will pay it since the combined financial statements have been prepared on the regulatory basis of accounting.
+Compensated Absences - In accordance with the provisions of Statement of Financial Accounting Standards No. 43, Accounting for Compensated Absences, no liability is recorded for nonvesting accumulating rights to receive sick pay benefits or vacation leave.
+Vested accumulated rights to receive sick pay benefits or vacation leave would be reported in the General Long-Term Debt Account Group since none of the vested sick leave is expected to be liquidated with expendable available financial resources; however, vested or accumulated vacation leave that is expected to be liquidated with expendable available financial resources has not been reported as an expenditure or a fund liability of the governmental fund that will pay it since the combined financial statements have been prepared on the regulatory basis of accounting.
 Vested accumulated rights to receive sick pay benefits have not been reported in the General Long-Term Debt Account Group since the combined financial statements have been prepared on the regulatory basis of accounting.
 These practices differ from accounting principles generally accepted in the United States of America.